ranker-M/courses-projecsts-front-end/Freecodecamp/Back End Development and APIs/Timestamp Microservice/README.md

 <h1> Freecodecamp Backend and API Project 1 Solution</h1>

-I made this project by using Replit.com boilerplate of the project.
-You can see Replit workspace from [here](https://replit.com/@ranker-M/boilerplate-project-timestamp#server.js) or upload this file to a replit workspace.
+I made this project by using Replit.com boilerplate from freecodecamp.
+You can see Replit workspace from [here](https://replit.com/@ranker-M/boilerplate-project-timestamp#server.js) or upload this file to a replit workspace to run project.